 We seek to collaborate with impactful organizations and individuals committed to systemic change, but we do not accept unsolicited requests for funds at this time.

-The first step is a letter of inquiry (LOI) – a chance for applicants to present their initial concept.
+The first step is a Concept Note – a chance for applicants to present their initial concept.
 It’s meant to be an easy lift for both the applicant and HU, operating as an initial screen before too much is on the line for anyone.
-Once submitted, the LOI is reviewed by HU’s team for strategic fit, programmatic goals, and potential impact.
-If the LOI is approved, the process moves to the Proposal stage.
+Once submitted, the concept note is reviewed by HU’s team for strategic fit, programmatic goals, and potential impact.
+If the concept note is approved, the process moves to the Proposal stage.

 This stage is the chance for applicants to more fully explain their program and the opportunity for which they are seeking support.
 Our team works with the applicants to finalize their proposal before it comes in for HU’s programmatic review and due diligence, and ultimately moves to the approval stage.